revature-13Aug18-java/code-samples-for-Maxwell-Mooney/README.md

 Project Role: Back-End Developer, Database Management

 Project 0 Description:
 This was an application to simulate a majority of banking operations.
-It allowed a user to withdraw, deposit, log in, log out, register a new account and transfer funds to another account.
-There were checks and validation to ensure the user doesn't overdraw their account or that their log in info is correct.

 # Project 1: Reimbursement Services